katyspence/120-work/hw-3/readme.md

 I like keeping up with the forums, though.
 Even though I haven't had many problems, it does help to know that we have our own store of knowledge in which we can help each other.
 I always read the email notifications when people ask for help, but there haven't been many I feel like I can contribute to.
 I echoed some sentiments on some posts, but I didn't have anything great to add.
 I'll keep watching.

+I always seem to have a little bit of trouble adding screenshots to these assignments.
+I thought I figured it out on the last assignment, but I had trouble with this one, too.

 Plus, I am just excited about what we're learning and have to subject my poor boyfriend to hearing me talk about how cool it is to be learning these things.

 *This sounds like a lame issue, but I've been fortunate in set-up and comprehension of the material so far.
 I'm having a blast!*